Who Has The Right?

 Tips for decision making rights assignment:

-• Define Boundaries and Roles Up Front.
-It’s unfair to hold people accountable for something that hasn’t been clearly defined or communicated.
-We worked with an Executive Team who struggled with a leader who didn’t define decisions rights.
+• Define boundaries and roles up front.
+It is unfair to hold people accountable for something that has not been clearly defined or communicated.
+We worked with an Executive Team who struggled with a leader who did not define decision rights.
 She made them believe they were responsible for making a decision and then overrode their decision with her own decision.
 This created chaos and after a few months no one was willing to make decisions because they knew the leader could change her mind and invalidate their decision.

-Whether you are leading an organization, a team or a family it’s critical to set clear roles and accountabilities and give everyone involved a sense of ownership of the decision.
+Whether you are leading an organization, a team or a family it is critical to set clear roles and accountabilities and give everyone involved a sense of ownership of the decision.
 Clear decision rights ensure that critical decisions are made promptly and result in effective actions.

 Shopping Cart